kayleebarrera/eurydice/docs/kernel.rst

 Kernel
 =======================
-This module contains the abstract base class for defining kernels, a covariance matrix building helper function, and the defaultKernel class
+This module contains the abstract base class for defining kernels and some included Kernel classes.

 .. automodule:: eurydice.kernel
     :members: